- Bi-Co Philosophy Department Colloquium

 Roland Altherr Memorial Symposium in Philosophy

 Roland Altherr was a philosophy major of the class of 1981 who died of a brain hemorrhage in the fall of his senior year.
 In his memory, Roland's family and friends have created a generous fund that has allowed the Philosophy Department to acquire important volumes and series in philosophy for the library.
 The fund also supports the annual Roland Altherr Memorial Symposium in Philosophy.
 Each year, the senior philosophy majors choose a philosopher to invite to campus.
-In preparation for the symposium visit, the senior majors and philosophy department faculty read and discuss select works of the invited speaker prior to his or her arrival.
+In preparation for the symposium visit, the senior majors and philosophy department faculty read and discuss select works of the invited speaker prior to their arrival.
 Once on campus, the Altherr speaker delivers a public lecture and the next day meets with the philosophy seniors in an intimate seminar format.
 Each year the seminar allows senior majors a unique and rewarding opportunity to engage a prominent philosopher in depth on various philosophical issues.

 -